saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 ```
 This 2D representation of 3D structure shows which parts of the sequence come close in space (even if far apart in sequence).
 Contact maps are easier to predict than full 3D coordinates AlphaFold essentially predicts contact maps (distance maps) which are then used to reconstruct 3D structures.

-**Distance Matrices**: Instead of binary contacts, store actual distances between all residue pairs (typically using C�-C� distances).
+**Distance Matrices**: Instead of binary contacts, store actual distances between all residue pairs (typically using Cα-Cα distances).
 This preserves more information than binary contacts.

 **Surface Representations**: For understanding binding interfaces, represent the protein's solvent-accessible surface as a point cloud or mesh.
 This captures the shape of binding pockets without interior atoms.